liu2g/mgms/code/python-gui/README.md

 There is also a conda environment with all dependencies available in `environment.yml`, tested on Linux platform.
 See [managing conda convirnments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 # Usage
+## Main Program
-Simply run `mgms.py` as main renders the GUI window similar to [this](img/gui-main.png).
+Simply running `mgms.py` as main renders the GUI window similar to [this](img/gui-main.png).

-# Test Helpers
+## Test Helpers
 `test-helpers/data_maker.py` helps to generate data in the correct format for GUI testing.

-# `tkinter` Error on Linux
+## `tkinter` Error on Linux
-In some version of the PySimpleGUI, there could be error from `tkinter` depending on the shell used:
+In some version of the PySimpleGUI, there is error from `tkinter` depending on the shell used:
 ```
 _tkinter.TclError: no display name and no $DISPLAY environment variable
 ```
 One working solution is execute `export DISPLAY=:0` in the same session of shell before running the code.

 # WIP Parts
 There are a few TO-DO's in the code that has not yet implemented due to the time constraints for the final delivery.
 We expect to come back later for future work.